50 Best Bodyweight Exercises: Make Gains Anywhere

 28. TRX leg curls - The TRX suspension trainer will again provide instability making your hamstrings and glutes work overtime.

-29. Flex ball leg curls - As another alternative to the leg curl machine, performing them on a flex ball (or exercise ball) challenges many supportive muscle as well.
+29. Flex ball leg curls - As another alternative to the leg curl machine, performing them on a flex ball (or exercise ball) challenges many supportive muscles as well.

 30. Single-leg calf raises - Any single leg exercise gives you the advantage of focusing on each leg independently.
 This also allows you to use little-to-no weight as your body provides plenty of it.